 Even if things aren’t going brilliantly in business for you right now, I’m sure there’s something (however small) that you could find to celebrate every single day.

 Surrounding yourself with positivity can also help you love your photography business more.

 Why not print off positive client testimonials or praise from photography competition judges and mount them on the walls around your workspace or in your photography studio?
 Remind yourself that you are brilliant at what you do and that you can do this!

 Comparing yourself to others is a dangerous game.

-While photography is an extremely competitive industry, and you no doubt have hundreds of competitors local to you, worrying about your competitors rather than focussing on your own business, can lead you down a path of negativity.
+While photography is an extremely competitive industry and you no doubt have lots of competitors, worrying about them, rather than focusing on your own business, can lead you down a path of negativity.

-While I’m not suggesting that you completely ignore the competition, it would be far better to spend that time proactively working to promote your own business.
+It would be far better to spend that time proactively working to promote your photography business.